SweepCasinos > Reviews > Vegas Gems Social Casino

 Vegas Gems is built like a platform for stock day traders: fast, manual, and sparse.
 This could be confusing if you aren’t checking your bonus tabs with a timer.
 But if you are, it’s probably already a bookmark.

-About the Operator – Who Runs Vegas Gems Social Casino
+Who Runs Vegas Gems Social Casino?

 Vegas Gems is associated with JSP Media Holdings US LLC, incorporated in Dover, Delaware.
 Payments are managed through a separate company of the same name, incorporated in Ireland, which took a moment to piece together, but is verified.